-The Careers and Employability Centre at the University of Sussex asks all advertisers to adhere to our Code of Practice and that all advertisements are fully compliant with UK employment legislation, including the National Minimum Wage Act (1998).
+Careers and Entrepreneurship at the University of Sussex asks all advertisers to adhere to our Code of Practice and that all advertisements are fully compliant with UK employment legislation, including the National Minimum Wage Act (1998).

 This law requires employers to pay the National Minimum Wage for any kind of work, including work experience, internships or placement schemes.
 Further information is available from www.gov.uk/national-minimum-wage or by contacting the Pay and Work Rights helpline on 0800 917 2368

-All advertisements advertised through the Careers and Employability Centre must offer at least the higher level national minimum wage unless covered by one of the following exemptions:
+All advertisements advertised through Careers and Entrepreneurship must offer at least the higher level national minimum wage unless covered by one of the following exemptions: